 The package modifications to the XML Digital Signature specification are summarized as follows:

-The producer shall create Reference elements within a SignedInfo element that reference elements within the same Signature element.
-The consumer shall consider Reference elements within a SignedInfo element that reference any resources outside the same Signature element to be in error.
-[M6.5] The producer should only create Reference elements within a SignedInfo element that reference an Object element.
-[S6.5] The producer shall not create a reference to a package-specific Object element that contains a transform other than a canonicalization transform.
-The consumer shall consider a reference to a package-specific Object element that contains a transform other than a canonical transform to be an error.
+Reference elements within a SignedInfo element shall reference elements only within the same Signature element.
+Reference elements within a SignedInfo element shall not reference any resources outside the same Signature element .
+[M6.5] Reference elements within a SignedInfo element should reference an Object element.
+[S6.5] Packages shall not contain references to a package-specific Object element that contains a transform other than a canonicalization transform.
 [M6.6]

-The producer shall create one and only one package-specific Object element in the Signature element.
-The consumer shall consider zero or more than one package-specific Object element in the Signature element to be an error.
+The Signature element shall contain only one package-specific Object element.
 [M6.7]

-The producer shall create package-specific Object elements that contain exactly one Manifest element and exactly one SignatureProperties element.
-[Note: This SignatureProperties element can contain multiple SignatureProperty elements. end note] The consumer shall consider package-specific Object elements that contain other types of elements to be an error.
-[M6.8] [Note: A signature can contain other Object elements that are not package-specific. end note]
+Package-specific Object elements shall contain exactly one Manifest element and exactly one SignatureProperties element.
+[Note: This SignatureProperties element may contain multiple SignatureProperty elements. end note] Package-specific Object elements shall not contain other types of elements.
+[M6.8] [Note: A signature may contain other Object elements that are not package-specific. end note]

-The producer shall create Reference elements within a Manifest element that reference with their URI attribute only parts within the package.
-The consumer shall consider Reference elements within a Manifest element that reference resources outside the package to be an error.
-[M6.9] The producer shall create relative references to the local parts that have query components that specifies the part content type as described in §12.3.5.7.
+Reference elements within a Manifest element shall reference with their URI attributes only parts within the package.
+[M6.9] Relative references to these local parts shall have query components that specify the part media type as described in §12.3.5.7.
 The relative reference excluding the query component shall conform to the part name grammar.
-The consumer shall consider a relative reference to a local part that has a query component that incorrectly specifies the part content type to be an error.
-[M6.10] The producer shall create Reference elements with a query component that specifies the content type that matches the content type of the referenced part.
-The consumer shall consider signature validation to fail if the part content type compared in a case-sensitive manner to the content type specified in the query component of the part reference does not match.
+[M6.10] Reference elements shall have query components that specify in a case-sensitive manner the media type of the referenced part.
 [M6.11]

-The producer shall not create Reference elements within a Manifest element that contain transforms other than the canonicalization transform and relationships transform.
-The consumer shall consider Reference elements within a Manifest element that contain transforms other than the canonicalization transform and relationships transform to be in error.
+Reference elements within a Manifest element shall not contain transforms other than the canonicalization transform and relationships transform.
 [M6.12]

-A producer that uses an optional relationships transform shall follow it by a canonicalization transform.
-The consumer shall consider any relationships transform that is not followed by a canonicalization transform to be an error.
+If an optional relationships transform is used, it shall be followed by a canonicalization transform.
 [M6.13]

-The producer shall create exactly one SignatureProperty element with the Id attribute value set to idSignatureTime.
+Exactly one SignatureProperty element with the Id attribute value set to idSignatureTime shall exist for a given signature.
 The Target attribute value of this element shall be either empty or contain a fragment reference to the value of the Id attribute of the root Signature element.
 A SignatureProperty element shall contain exactly one SignatureTime child element.
-The consumer shall consider a SignatureProperty element that does not contain a SignatureTime element or whose Target attribute value is not empty or does not contain a fragment reference the Id attribute of the ancestor Signature element to be in error.
 [M6.14].